gutierrezfredo/wp-functions/README.md

 }
 ```

-# Changes the event link to the event website URL if that is set (The Events Calendar plugin)
+# Points the event link to the event website URL in The Events Calendar plugin
 ## Simply Comment out the add_filter() line to disable this function.
 ```php
 /**